grpc/proposal/L42-python-metadata-flags.md

 3. Validate the behavior of client successfully connect to a later-spawned server with 'wait-for-ready' option.

 ### 'wait-for-ready' doesn’t cover all UNAVAILABLE status.
-As mentioned in the definition, during my experiments, the 'wait-for-ready' works to handle 'wait-for-ready' not 'wait-for-ready' which means if the server crashes while handling a request, the request will still be failed without retry or wait.
+As mentioned in the definition, during my experiments, the 'wait-for-ready' works to handle "Connect Failed" but not "Socket Closed", which means if the server crashes while handling a request, the request will still be failed without retry or wait.

 This behavior makes sense if the request is not idempotent, then it is possible that the server starts to handle the request and conduct some write operation to databases already.
 In this special cases, developers need to solve failed requests themselves.